 Misperceptions Are Everywhere in Healthcare

 Healthcare is no exception.
-Everyone in the healthcare ecosystem has a human mind, so misperceptions are everywhere.
-These misperceptions are powerful forces, and deserve careful attention:
+Everyone in the healthcare ecosystem has a human mind susceptible to misperceptions.
+These misperceptions are powerful forces and deserve careful attention:

-Products are misperceived: The true value or even the basic function of products is often underappreciated by HCPs and patients.
+Products are misperceived: HCPs and patients often underappreciate the true value or even the basic function of products.

-Human bodies are misperceived: Mechanisms of action, basic biological function, and disease processes are insufficiently understood, and their implications are not recognized.
+Human bodies are misperceived: Mechanisms of action, basic biological function, and disease processes are insufficiently understood.
+Their implications are not recognized.

 Human minds are misperceived: We frequently fail to understand our own emotions and actions, let alone the emotions and actions of others.